ngi-nix/summer-of-nix/README.md

 Four institutions with different interests teamed up to realize the _Summer of Nix_:

 The **European Commission**[@ec] (EC) was the initial _source of funding_ for Summer of Nix via their Next Generation Internet (NGI) initiative.
 The goal of NGI is to “shape the development and evolution of the Internet into an Internet of Humans.
 An Internet that responds to people’s fundamental needs, including trust, security, and inclusion, while reflecting the values and the norms all citizens enjoy in Europe” [@NGI].
-NGI is funds a large variety of projects and subprograms with 312 million Euro between 2018 and 2022.
+NGI funds a large variety of projects and subprograms with 312 million Euro between 2018 and 2022.

 The **NLnet Foundation**[@nlnet] (NLnet) is an independent foundation, largely aligned with the above stated mission of the EC's NGI initiative, funding independent developers to work on FOSS for a long time.
 NLnet had been charged by the EC, via their cascading grant mechanism, to _distribute_ parts of the NGI funds.
 This specifically concerns funds from a subprogram called NGI Zero [@NGI0] that “provides grants to individual researchers and developers as well as small teams to work on important new ideas and technologies that contribute to the establishment of the Next Generation Internet”.
 Within NGI Zero another sub-initiative called PET [@PET] focuses on privacy and trust enhancing technology, which ultimately became the principal source of funding of Summer of Nix.
 Plenty of FOSS solutions, which NLnet funded within this setting, faced the outlined FOSS complexity challenge to reliably build and deploy.
 Looking out for a technical solution, NLnet chose Nix as preferred packaging strategy because of its unique reproducibility guarantees and other features such as composability that allow to realize their and NGI's wider vision.
 This is how parts of the funds became available to package NGI-funded software with Nix.
 NLnet has approached the NixOS Foundation to help them with this packaging effort.